canada-ca/canada-ca.github.io/_posts/2019-11-15-micro-mission.md

 <blockquote class="pquote img-responsive"><p>“A part-time micro-mission, from your substantive position, is a winning formula for everyone.
 For us, it was an opportunity to support the professional development of a teammate without losing sight of her.
 Our colleague was able to participate in an exciting project while continuing to work on her priority files.</p>
 <p>
 But most importantly, the employee was able to expand her network, deepen her knowledge and apply her expertise.
-She came back full of ideas and projects to implement within our team!” </p><p class="quotesig">Manager</p>
+She came back full of ideas and projects to implement within our team!” </p><p class="quotesig">- Manager</p>
 </blockquote>